tygao525/Coding-test-submit/README.md

+# Due to an incorrect upload format, this document cannot be displayed.
+Please refer to the other renewed version.

 # Coding test submit
 I uploaded it but the preview won't show, and there are a lot of extra things in the coding section that shouldn't be there, so please look at this two links.
 # Modify version